wavebeem/wavebeem.com/src/blog/2021-12-29-why-i-dont-like-usestate.md

 `num` is a `const` variable, meaning it can never be reassigned.
 But the value gets "updated"!
 Every time `App` is called, React returns a new value from `useState`.
 The `onClick` handler was created by a previous call to `App`, so its closure is attached to an older `num` variable.

+## A workaround with useRef

-The problem is circumvented by using objects and mutation. `useRef` allows you to do this, but with one caveat: React won't re-render when you update a ref.
-There is a workaround, though:
+The problem is circumvented by using objects and mutation. `useRef` allows you to do this, but there are some caveats.

 ```jsx
 function useUpdate() {